-New Airtel Rs 449 plan: Here’s how it competes with prepaid plans from Jio and Vodafone
+Airtel’s Rs 449 plan: Here’s how it competes with plans from Jio, Vodafone

 The ongoing tussle between all leading telcos in India like Airtel, Jio and Vodafone makes these companies introduce new prepaid plans and offers on a regular basis.
-Having said that, Airtel recently announced a new prepaid plan costing Rs 449 and competing directly with the likes of Jio Rs 448 and Vodafone Rs 511 plans.
+Having said that, Airtel recently announced a new prepaid Airtel Rs 449 plan competing directly with the likes of Jio Rs 448 plan and Vodafone Rs 511 plan.
 Like some other prepaid plans, this new Airtel Rs 449 plan provides certain benefits for users like unlimited voice calls, 4G data, SMS and more.

 Airtel prepaid customers purchasing the Airtel Rs 449 pack benefit from 2GB daily 4G data.
 Since this plan has a validity of 70 days, users end up with a total 140GB data.
 This plan costs users Rs 3.21 per GB.
 Airtel Rs 449 would be beneficial for those who prefer a longer (more than 28 days) validity in addition to a substantial amount of daily data.
 Upon exceeding the fair usage policy (FUP) limit of 2GB data in a day, connectivity speed will come down to 128kbps.
 Customers also benefit from free voice calls and daily 100 SMS.